Connect with us

 Mr Perrot, who visited Nairobi in July, said that although the partners were yet to agree on the interest rate, it will “definitely be below market rates.”

-He added: “There is a need for affordable housing for those in the lower end of the market who lack the capacity to secure funding from the mainstream financial institutions.”
+He added: “There is a need for affordable housing for those in the lower end of the market who cannot secure funding from the mainstream financial institutions.”

 According to Britt Gwinner, IFC’s housing finance manager for sub-Saharan Africa, “tens of millions of dollars” will be advanced to local micro-finance firms who will be the final lenders.

-As part of the deal, Bamburi will design plans, prepare bills of quantity and offer technical assistance in the construction of houses while the loan recipients will buy cement from the company.
+As part of the deal, Bamburi will design plans, prepare bills of quantity and offer technical assistance in building houses while the loan recipients will buy cement from the company.

-Faulu Kenya, Rafiki Microfinance Bank and KWFT Bank are some of the micro-finance institutions that have been identified to roll out the Lafarge programme that kicks off in October.
+Faulu Kenya, Rafiki Microfinance Bank and KWFT Bank are some of the micro-finance institutions that have been identified to roll out the Lafarge programme in October.

-The programme, which also covers renovation and extension of existing houses, seeks to grow Bamburi’s sales in the wake of intensified competition that has slashed cement prices to a 12-year low.
+The programme, which also covers renovation and extension of houses, seeks to grow Bamburi’s sales in the wake of intensified competition that has cut prices to a 12-year low.

-Kenya is among nine African nations earmarked by Lafarge for the development of low cost housing.
-The company aims to improve living conditions of at least two million people by 2020.
+Kenya is among nine African nations earmarked by Lafarge for the development of low-cost housing.
+The company aims to improve the living conditions of two million people by 2020.

 Judy Mwende, a Journalism graduate from the University of Nairobi, is a seasoned writer and editor with more than a decade of practical experience covering the global construction industry.